 Fee # 2. \$400.00 University of King's College Residence Room Confirmation Deposit (non-refundable).
 This fee will reserve one's space in residence.
-Once this final fee has been received students will be assigned a residence room, depending upon the availability of residence space.
+Once this final fee has been received, students will be officially assigned a residence room, depending upon the availability of residence space.
 If residence has been filled, students will be placed on a waitlist.
-If a room does not become available, the \$400.00 Residence Room Confirmation Deposit will be refunded as per the original payment method.
+If a room does not become available for a waitlisted student, the \$400.00 Residence Room Confirmation Deposit will be refunded as per the original payment method.